-The Microform Guide is available in the Micrographics Room and at the Reference Desk.
+The Microform Guide is available in the Micrographics Room, at the Reference Desk, and at http://law.rwu.edu/LawLib/ResearchG.htm.
 It provides an alphabetical listing of the microform sets with a description of their contents, coverage, and any aids or indexes available.